ajaymnk/open-electronics/README.md

 - [All About Circuits](http://www.allaboutcircuits.com/textbook/) - This website provides a series of volumes covering electricity and electronics.
 The information provided is great for students, makers, and professionals who are looking to refresh or expand their knowledge in this field.
 - [Electronics Hub](http://www.electronicshub.org/) - This website provide tutorials for basic electronics and beginner to advanced projects.
 - [PighiXXX](http://www.pighixxx.com/test/) - This website is dedicated to all lovers of electronics and programming.
+- [SparkFun](https://learn.sparkfun.com/) - SparkFun is an online retail store that sells the bits and pieces to make your electronics projects possible.
+SparkFun also offers classes and online tutorials to help educate individuals in the wonderful world of embedded electronics.
 - [Technoblogy](http://www.technoblogy.com/) - Arduino and AVR projects